n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.syncromsp.md

+---
+title: SyncroMSP node - n8n Documentation
+description: Documentation for the SyncroMSP node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # SyncroMSP

 The SyncroMSP node allows you to automate work in SyncroMSP, and integrate SyncroMSP with other applications. n8n has built-in support for a wide range of SyncroMSP features, including creating and deleting new customers, tickets, and contacts.